BoiseState-AdaptLab/adapt-lidar-tools/lidarFullW_Alpha/scripts/README.md

 	-p path-name: Writes all output files to the spacified path from the working directory

-Note: For each individual tif file, an argument beforehand is optional and no argument will produce no files for that tif files
+	Note: For each individual tif file, an argument beforehand is optional and no argument will produce no files for that tif file